eldronzhou/Intro-Bio-Stat/README.md

 # Intro-Bio-Stat
 BIOL59500IB/STAT 59800 Introduction to Biostatistics

 This is a 16 week graduate/senior undergraduate level course taught at Purdue University Spring 2026.
 Students come in with a mixed background.
 Most of them are biology students who do not have prior exposure to programming and statistics.
 An overview of the class is provided in the [syllabus](https://docs.google.com/document/d/1vgDzWaNQg6Rb0hg3jHHm0UgOxuhOSZwR/edit?usp=sharing&ouid=113599774719236499884&rtpof=true&sd=true).
+The course is divided into lecture and lab session, and encourages the responsible use of AI.

 Lecture Slides